Lambosaurus/Modules/Utils/OneWire/README.md

 D1W_Deinit();
 ```

-## Dependancies
+## Dependencies

-This is dependant on the CRCX module for its CRC8 implementation.
+This is dependent on the [CRCX](../../Utils/CRCX) module for its CRC8 implementation.